Nano ASP.NET SaaS Boilerplate

 Razor Pages

-The RazorApp project is a .NET web application which uses the same domain, infrastructure, and application code as the WebAPI project found in the same solution.
+The RazorApp project is a .NET web application which uses the same domain, infrastructure, and application code as the WebAPI.
 RazorApp is largely identical to WebAPI and it’s recommended to read about the WebAPI and .NET solution first.

-In dependencies for the RazorApp, NPM will be shown with a notification that some libraries are not installed.
-These are development dependencies and do not need to be present for the app to run.
+In the dependencies list for RazorApp, a notification will indicate there are missing libraries.
+These are development dependencies and are not needed to run the app.
+They are required to customize the styles.
 Read the next section to learn about customizing the styles.

-There are two major differences between the Web API project and the Razor project, the first being the use of pages, and the second being that cookies are used as the primary authentication mechanism.
-In a multi-page environment, cookies are easier to work with.
+There are two major differences between a single page application (WebAPI) project and a Razor project, the first being the use of pages, and the second being that cookies are used as the primary authentication mechanism.

-Since we are working with a server-rendered multi-page environment, authorization needs to be approached in a fundamentally different manner.
-JWT tokens will simply not suffice for multi-page authorization.
-Cookies are more suitable when dealing with pages and there are three major changes needed to make this happen.
+Since we are working with a server-side rendered, multi-page environment, authorization is handled in a fundamentally different manner as cookies are more suitable than JWT tokens.
+Three major changes are needed to make this happen.

-Next, the Current Tenant User Service contains one change: reading claims from a Cookie instead a JWT token.
+Next, the Current Tenant User Service reads claims from a cookie instead a JWT token.

-Finally, there is a new Login Service, which uses the built in ASP Identity Sign In Manager to sign the user in.
+Lastly, a new Login Service uses ASP Identity Sign In Manager to sign the user in.
 Once a user is signed in, every page sent back to the user will include a cookie.
-This Login Service replaces the function of the Token Service, found in the Infrastructure project.
-If you plan to use Razor exclusively, you can remove the Token Service.
+This Login Service replaces the function of the Token Service, found in Infrastructure/Auth.

 Razor pages are views with a code-behind file, similar to controllers in MVC.
 Routes are based on the names of the folders, with the exception of the Shared folder, which contain the global layout and navigation elements.

 The Layout view is the global layout structure with side navigation, footer, and top navigation bar.
-It also contains all the linked references to CSS and JS resources that dictate the style and functionality of the theme.
+It also contains all the linked references to CSS and JS resources that control the style / functionality of the theme.

-All of the third party vendor components like charts, range slider, data tables, etc. need their CSS and JS to function.
+All of the third party vendor components like charts, range slider, data tables, etc. need their own CSS and JS to function.
 These resources can be found within wwwroot/assets/vendor.
-Anytime you add a new package or tool, you should create a folder for its’ CSS / JS within /vendor and provide a reference to it in the Layout.
+Anytime a new package or tool is added, create a folder for its’ CSS / JS within /vendor and provide a reference link in Layout.

-There’s also a Guest Layout view, for all non-application views like the login screens.
+There’s also a Guest Layout view, for all non-application views like login and forgot password.

 The rest of the application pages are found in the following folders: